 - Place the water, dates, vanilla, cinnamon, and nutmeg into a blender and set aside for at least 15 minutes (so the dates can soften).
-Preheat oven to 250°F. Line a large baking sheet with parchment paper (see photos below) or a silicone mat.
+Preheat the oven to 250°F. Line two baking sheets with parchment paper (see photos below) and set them aside.

 - Blend the dates, water, vanilla, cinnamon, and nutmeg until smooth.
-Pour into the bowl of oats, raisins, and nuts, and mix with a fork.
+Pour this into the bowl of oats, raisins, and nuts, and stir well.

 Nut options: Any kind of chopped or small nuts would work here, but I think the texture of the sliced almonds is my favorite.
 I’ve also used chopped walnuts, pecans and sunflower seeds.